Home Getting Started

 Prerequisites

-• Ensure pip is installed and up to date: pip install --upgrade pip
+• Ensure pip is up to date: pip install --upgrade pip

 • Git (to clone the repository)